BICENTENNIAL TRIBUTE

 K: Humph! - footpads?! what - dost thou think me some by-blow's blowing?

-H: Don't mind him, my bird of paradise (takes K's hand) - his words trip over is tongue oft times - 'tis a poet's curse, you understand - now, how about you rustle us up a brace of pigeon pies and a barrel of Reisling from the Rhineland
+H: Don't mind him, my bird of paradise (takes K's hand) - his words trip over is tongue oft times - 'tis a poet's curse, you understand - now, how about you rustle us up a brace of pigeon pies and a barrel of Riesling from the Rhineland

 N(interrupts, angrily): What?!
 I'll have ye all put a brace sharpish if ye don't make for the door (waves arms threateningly)